Lockwood, Greene & Co.: Lockwood Greene Engineers Inc.

 In the 1920s, textile manufacturing revenues declined in New England and elsewhere, leaving the firm in a precarious financial condition.
 In early 1926, with the company under the control of a creditor's committee, the engineering and management subsidiaries were dissolved, their assets merged with those of the parent company.
 Edwin F. Green stepped down as president, and Albert L. Scott, chairman of the former engineering subsidiary, succeeded him.
 Several branch offices were closed.
 These changes proved to be insufficient, and conditions worsened.
 By 1928, only the engineering department was generating a profit.
 As a result of these realities, in 1928 the firm was again reorganized.
 A new holding company, Building Engineers Inc., was formed by the directors, to which the engineering department sold.
 This new organization was then named Lockwood Greene Engineers Inc. Within a month, Lockwood, Greene & Company gave up management of its remaining mills, effective October 1, 1928, leaving the old firm solely a holding company for mill securities.
 Additionally, at this time the New York office was designated headquarters in place of Boston.

 In the reorganization the architectural department was merged with the engineers, and Walter W. Cook and his chief assistant George F. Blount left to establish their own firm, known as Cook & Blount, in New York.
 Their work was part of the architecture event in the art competition at the 1928 Summer Olympics.

 After the death of Scott in 1946 his replacement as president was Chester S. Allen.
 In 1949 Allen was succeeded by Samuel B. Lincoln.
 William J. Heiser was elected president in 1955, J. Robert Potter in 1961, and H. Morgan Rogers Jr. in 1968.
 In the decades after World War II, the company once again grew rapidly.

 Later years

 In 1973, Morgan moved the headquarters to Spartanburg from New York.
 In 1981 Lockwood Greene was acquired by Philipp Holzmann AG, a German contractor.
 In 1982, Donald R. Luger was elected president to succeed Morgan.
-In January of 1999 Holzmann merged Lockwood Greene with J.A.
+In January 1999 Holzmann merged Lockwood Greene with J.A.
 Jones Construction of Charlotte, North Carolina, a property of Holzmann since 1979.
 The last president of the company was Fred M. Brune, named to that office in June of the same year.
 Holzmann declared insolvency not long after and was liquidated in 2002.
 Facing its own problems, Jones declared bankruptcy in 2003, after which Lockwood Greene was sold to CH2M Hill at a cost of $95.5 million.
 In 2007 the firm was renamed CH2M Hill Engineers.
 It became CH2M Engineers in 2015, and was folded into Jacobs Engineering Group in 2017 along with the rest of CH2M.